arruumkiranadjie/PowerBI-Project_Data-Jobs_Dashboard/README.md

 | `monthly_files` | Multiple Excel files of job posting by month for Power Query |
 | `star_schema_files` | Multiple relational tables structured in a star schema for modeling |

-## 📈 Dashboards
+## 🧠 Analyses

-### v1 — Data Jobs Dashboard
+### Data Jobs Dashboard 1.0

-The first dashboard is a **two-page comprehensive report** designed to give a broad, navigable view of the 2024 data job market.
+Data Jobs Dashboard 1.0 is a two-page comprehensive report designed to give a broad, navigable view of the 2024 data job market.
 It prioritizes breadth of insight through interactive filtering and drill-through capabilities, making it suitable for exploratory analysis across multiple dimensions simultaneously.

-**Key Features:**
-- **Page 1 – Market Overview:** High-level KPIs covering total job postings, median salaries, job platform distribution, and top hiring locations.
-Slicers allow filtering by job title, country, schedule type, and work-from-home status.
+- **Page 1 – Market Overview:** High-level KPIs covering total job postings, yearly and hourly median salaries, job postings distribution by month, and comparisons between yearly and hourly salaries of the job.
+Slicers allow filtering by job title.
-- **Page 2 – Drill-Through Detail:** A deeper, role-specific breakdown that users access by right-clicking any job title.
-Surfaces salary distributions, top required skills, and platform prevalence for the selected role.
+- **Page 2 – Drill-Through Detail:** A deeper, role-specific breakdown that users access by right-clicking any job title with Drill-Through feature.
+Surfaces salary distributions, job locations, schedule type, and platform prevalence for the selected role.
-- **Interactive Filtering:** Cross-visual filtering and slicers enable dynamic exploration without page navigation.

-### v2 — Data Jobs Dashboard 2.0
+### Data Jobs Dashboard 2.0

-The second dashboard represents a deliberate evolution — trading breadth for precision.
-It is a **single-page focused dashboard** that delivers the most critical market signals in a clean, consolidated layout.
-The underlying data model was also redesigned to reflect professional-grade Power BI architecture.

-**Key Features:**
-- **Streamlined Single-Page Layout:** All core insights are surfaced on one page, prioritizing clarity and reducing cognitive load for the end user.
-- **Advanced DAX Measures:** Explicit measures are used throughout for median salary calculations, percentage breakdowns, and dynamic metric switching via parameters.
-- **Star Schema Data Model:** Data is structured into fact and dimension tables (`dim_jobs`, `dim_skills`, `dim_companies`, `fact_postings`), improving query performance, model maintainability, and scalability.
+Data Jobs Dashboard 2.0 represents a single-page interactive dashboard using DAX Measures and Power Query to transforms data that delivers the most critical market data jobs.
+Focusing into job title, top required skills, salaries with dynamic comparisons between yearly and hourly compensation.
+Slicers also available to deep through each Job Title or Job Country, and toggle metrics between counts and percentages.

 ## 🛠️ Power BI Techniques Reference